Chevrolet Camaro: Racing

+NASCAR and Hendrick Motorsports fielded a Garage 56 concept car entry based on the Camaro ZL1 NASCAR Cup Series Next Gen stock car for the 2023 24 Hours of Le Mans.
+NASCAR celebrated their 75th anniversary that year, which also coincided with the race's centenary.
+Seven-time Cup Series champion Jimmie Johnson, 2009 Formula One World Champion Jenson Button, and 2010 24 Hours of Le Mans overall winner Mike Rockenfeller drove the car, while Johnson's longtime crew chief Chad Knaus was project manager.
+The car also bore #24 in honor of Jeff Gordon.

+In the Australian 2023 Supercars Championship, the sixth generation Camaro ZL1 replaced the Holden Commodore ZB as the General Motors representative.

 Sales

 In popular culture

 General Motors has made product placement, or embedded marketing, deals for the Chevrolet Camaro in numerous media.

 The vehicle mode of the fictional character Bumblebee in the 2007 film, Transformers, is first depicted as a 1976 Camaro and later a fifth-generation concept variant.
 A modified fifth-generation Camaro reprises the role of Bumblebee in the sequels, Transformers: Revenge of the Fallen, and Transformers: Dark of the Moon.
 Bumblebee takes on the form of a modified 1967 Camaro in Transformers: Age of Extinction, and later a sixth-generation concept Camaro.
 He also returns as a modified 2016 Camaro in Transformers: The Last Knight.
-The final moments of the 2018 film Bumblebee reveal that the Camaro was the third-ever form that he took on upon arriving on Earth, after a Jeep and a Volkswagen Beetle.

-Hot Wheels has been making several versions of the Camaro since 1968, with the "Custom Camaro" being the first of the original lineup.
-Chevrolet worked with Lego to create a special "Lego Speed Champions" version of the Camaro.